 The ferry ride costs no more than a metro ticket; however, you’ll need to buy your ticket on site as the MetroCard is not accepted.
 This will allow you to ask where and when the next ferry leaves and to watch the river traffic on the East River.
 In any case, your wait should not exceed 30 minutes.

-Once you’re gone, you head first to the Brooklyn Bridge.
-Then the ferry runs along Brooklyn Bridge Park and Brooklyn Height for a second stop a little further east.
+Once you’re gone, the ferry runs along Brooklyn Bridge Park and Brooklyn Height for a first stop a little further east.

 From there, you start to have beautiful views of lower Manhattan and then, gradually, of the Jersey Shore.